The Bring Back the Monarch Campaign starts with seeds and we need your help collecting them!

-1) Collect the pods, process (clean) the seeds and send them to us, and we will reimburse you for the shipping.
+1) Collect the pods, process (clean) the seeds and send them to us.* Make your own seed separator.

-Please use a separate container for the seeds of each milkweed species.
+• LABEL a separate, sealed container for the seeds of each milkweed species.

-To be sure that the seeds you collect are used in your region, we need the following information on each seed collection:
+To ensure that the seeds you collect are used in your region, we need the following information on each seed collection:

 Notes on the size of the milkweed population, e.g. large, medium, small, one or many sites, etc., would also be helpful.